hibryid/multi-koii-vps/README.md

 ### If you want to run a GUI node (webtop)
 Do not run more than 4 nodes per 1 ip.
 Proxies are not supported here.
 Edit the `.env` file and be sure that password is set.
-You and only you are responsible is any cases.
+You and only you are responsible in any cases.

 ```bash
 bash multi-koii.sh up-webtop 1